Quick reminder what is frisor

 it will contain only urls with url vevurka.github.io, title vevurka and

 tag name github.
-We can access its queryset by url_filter.qs
+We can access its queryset by url_filter.qs.

-object to rendering context to be able to use its data
+We have to put UrlFilter object to rendering context to be able to use its data

 in template.
 Now we can set up a template: